NTIG-Uppsala/NTIPOS/_dev_info/Documentation.md

 ## Database

-The program uses a local SQLite database to store products.
+The program uses a local SQLite database to store products and receipts.

 The categories are stored in a table with the columns:
 * id, int, auto generated primary key